-Article 5.3 - explanatory feedback session and perusal
+Article 5.3 - Explanatory feedback session and perusal

-1. As soon as possible but no later than four weeks after the written test, the examiner will give explanatory feedback.
+- 1. As soon as possible but no later than four weeks after the written test, the examiner will give explanatory feedback.
 The examiner will provide information about the content of the written test and the correct answers/answer models in an explanatory feedback session or via another approved medium (such as through Canvas).
 This offers students the opportunity to review the questions and assignments of the exam concerned, along with the answer models and criteria for assessment.
 The examiner sets the date, time and procedure of the explanatory feedback session.
 The explanatory feedback session must be realistically managed and the use of appropriate media (such as Canvas) is allowed.
 In view of a good preparation of the explanatory feedback session, the exam questions and answers model(s) need to be posted as soon as possible after a written test and no later than one week after the test took place.
-Although with exception upon the examiner's request, the Examination Board may grant the examiner an exemption from posting the exam question on Canvas in the event of important reasons.

-- 2. As soon as possible or at the same explanatory feedback session but no later than four weeks after the explanatory feedback session, students will have the opportunity to peruse their own assessed exam.
+Although with exception upon the examiner's request, the Examination Board may grant the examiner an exemption from posting the exam question on Canvas in the event of important reasons. - 2.
+As soon as possible or at the same explanatory feedback session but no later than four weeks after the explanatory feedback session, students will have the opportunity to peruse their own assessed exam.
 The perusal takes place in principle on the basis of a (digital) copy only.
 A paper copy may be charged at cost price.
 The examiner may determine that the perusal is only for students who registered for it and/or who have attended the explanatory feedback session.
 The examiner sets the date, time, location and procedure of the perusal.
-In case of a 100% mc-test and the questions, answer key and mc-answer forms are available to the student, the examiner is exempted from organizing the perusal. - 3.
-In the event that a student can demonstrate that he/she was prevented from being present at the assigned location and time for the explanatory feedback session or the perusal due to force majeure, at the request of the student an alternative opportunity will be offered, if possible within the term mentioned in paragraph 2.
+In case of a 100% multiple-choice test and the questions, answer key and multiple-choice answer forms are available to the student, the examiner is exempted from organizing the perusal.

+3. In the event that a student can demonstrate that he/she was prevented from being present at the assigned location and time for the explanatory feedback session or the perusal due to force majeure, at the request of the student an alternative opportunity will be offered, if possible within the term mentioned in paragraph 2.

-Article 5.4 - Archiving period of written tests
+Article 5.4 - Archiving period of written tests and final exam

 - 1. The assignments, answers and the assessment of the written tests will be archived (in paper or electronic form) for two years after the assessment. - 2.
+The exam protocol, test key, pass mark, test questions/assignments and evaluation of the written tests are stored (in paper or digital form) for seven years after the examination. - 3.
 The Thesis and the assessment thereof will be archived (in paper or electronic form) for seven years after the assessment.